the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 As a result of a Simulation or Analyze function, |TVB| can generate either a data type or a group of data types.
 Each of such structures can be exported as follows:

-1. if a simple data type is exported, the result is an HDF5 file which has a root node datatype metadata and leaves the real data.
+1. if a simple data type is exported, the result is a single HDF5 file.
-#. if a data type group is exported, the result is a ZIP file containing:
+2. if a data type group is exported, the result is a ZIP file containing:

-   - at root level, an XML file with the details of the operation that generated the data types
+   - a list of folders for each operation
-   - a list of HDF5 files, one for each data type included in the exported group.
+   - each operation folder containing a list of HDF5 files, one for each data type included in the exported group.
 Each file has structure/details as described above in the case of simple data type export. *This format applies to any |TVB| data type.*